neicnordic/neic.no/_affiliates/affiliate-eosc-nordic.md

   - url: https://wiki.neic.no/wiki/EOSC-Nordic
     text: Wiki page
 ---
-EOSC-Nordic  Transferral of the Results aims at Realising Business Benefits and Changes for the uptake of the EOSC in the Nordic Baltic region (EOSC-Nordic project)
+The one-year Results-transfer period for EOSC-Nordic aims at Realising Business Benefits and Changes for the uptake of the EOSC in the Nordic Baltic region (EOSC-Nordic project)

 ## Content of the collaboration